BerkZerker/Project-MORPH/examples/README.md

 ### 2. Continual Learning (`continual_learning_example.py`)

-An example that demonstrates how MORPH handles continual learning scenarios with distribution shifts:
+An example that demonstrates how the framework handles continual learning scenarios with distribution shifts:

 - Sequential task introduction with rotated MNIST digits
 - Measurement of catastrophic forgetting